 Echinacea is one of the most popular herbs in America today.
-This Native American medicinal plant called echinacea is named for the prickly scales in its large conical seed head, which resembles the spines of an angry hedgehog (echinos is Greek for hedgehog).
+Echinacea is a Native American medicinal plant named for the prickly scales in its large conical seed head, which resembles the spines of an angry hedgehog (echinos is Greek for hedgehog).

-Several laboratory and animal studies suggest that echinacea contains active substances that enhance the activity of the immune system, relieve pain, reduce inflammation, and have hormonal, antiviral, and antioxidant effects.
+Several laboratory and animal studies suggest that echinacea contains active substances that boost immune function, relieve pain, reduce inflammation, and have hormonal, antiviral, and antioxidant effects.
 For this reason, professional herbalists may recommend echinacea to treat urinary tract infections, vaginal yeast (candida) infections, ear infections (also known as otitis media), athlete's foot, sinusitis, hay fever (also called allergic rhinitis), as well as slow-healing wounds.
-One study even suggests that echinacea extract exerted an antiviral action on the development of recurrent cold sores triggered by the herpes simplex virus (HSVI) when supplied prior to infection.
+Preliminary studies in the lab suggest echinacea may help inhibit colon tumors when combined with cichoric acid.
+One study even suggests that echinacea extract exerted an antiviral action on the development of recurrent cold sores triggered by the herpes simplex virus (HSVI) when taken prior to infection.

-A review of 14 clinical trials found that echinacea reduced the odds of developing a cold by 58% and the duration of a cold by 1 - 4 days.
-However, some experts dispute these findings claiming that there were several weaknesses in the analyses.
+A review of 14 clinical trials found that echinacea reduced the odds of developing a cold by 58% and the duration of a cold by 1 to 4 days.
+However, some experts dispute these findings claiming there were several weaknesses in the analyses.
 Echinacea preparations tested in clinical trials differ greatly.
-It is important to choose a high quality echinacea supplement.
+It is important to choose a high-quality echinacea supplement, and to use echinacea as early as possible in the course of a cold, with multiple doses per day for the first few days.
 Talk to your health care provider for recommendations.

 Echinacea is a perennial herb native to the midwestern region of North America.
 It has tall stems, bears single pink or purple flowers, and has a central cone that is usually purple or brown in color.
 The large cone is actually a seed head with sharp spines that resemble a stiff comb.